OROHealth/gom-jabbar/botney-trap/README.md

 If the `make` command fails at some point, you can rerun it.

-Configure docker image and env vars
+1. Configure docker image

 ```sh
 make
 ```

+2. Configure the env vars in the .env file

-Init configuration
+3. Init configuration

 ```sh
 make init
 ```

-Once the configuration was created successfully you can deploy the infrastructure.
+4. Once the configuration was created successfully you can deploy the infrastructure.

 ```sh
 make infra
 ```

-If the infrastructure was deployed you have to set the DNS sever names in you domain provider.
+5. If the infrastructure was deployed you have to set the DNS sever names in you domain provider.

-After that you can deploy the application.
+6. After that you can deploy the application.

 ```sh
 make deploy
 ```

+7. After a few minutes the domain should be available.
+Try to go to your subdomain depending on your environment.

+## <br>

+⚠️ **BE CAREFUL** ⚠️ the whole infrastructure is deployed with docker to avoid you install too much dependencies like terraform, AWS CLI, DO CLI, kustomize, kubectl, etc. Having said that I use docker volume to persist terraform's state.
+Don't clean the volume before to destroy the infrastructure because terraform would initiate another instance of the state which means you have to delete your created infrastructure manually.

 ## <br>